Other Pages in this Section

 Innovation/Ideation Session (15 minutes; 1-4 presenters; room set in roundtables; audiovisual available upon request)

-This session will feature cutting-edge advances in STEM higher education reform that are still exploratory in nature.
-Presentations that present approaches that failed to yield high impact results as well as approaches with promising, yet minimal, outcomes data are encouraged.
+This session will feature cutting-edge advances in higher education reform that are still exploratory in nature.
+Proposals that present approaches that failed to yield high impact results as well as approaches with promising, yet minimal, outcomes data are encouraged.
 Sessions should describe the institutional context, guiding theory(ies), and offer opportunity for extensive audience feedback and brainstorming.

 Seeded Discussions (60 minutes; 1-4 facilitators; room set in roundtables, no audio visual)